-We will not allow the teaching of other learners to be interrupted by learners who fail to follow our Values Driven Expectations; nor will we tolerate behaviour that threatens the safety of any other child.
+We will not allow the teaching of other learners to be interrupted by children who fail to follow our Values Driven Expectations; nor will we tolerate behaviour that threatens the safety of any other child.
 If learners fail to follow the Values Driven Expectations, the following consequences will be applied:

-If learners make a choice not to follow Values Driven Expectations for Learning, the following consequences will be applied:
+If their make a choice not to follow Values Driven Expectations for Learning, the following consequences will be applied:

-The first time the learner chooses not to follow Values Driven Expectations within the lesson, they will lose a line in their planner.

-The second time the learner chooses not to follow Values Driven Expectations, they will lose a second line.
-The teacher will try to help them to make positive choices by, for example, discussing their behaviour with them or moving them to an alternative seat.
+- VI The first time they choose not to follow Values Driven Expectations within Lesson, they will lose a line in their planner. - The second time they choose not to follow Values Driven Expectations they will lose a second line.
+The teacher will try to help them to make positive choices by, for example, discussing their behaviour with them or moving them to an alternative seat. - On the third occasion of choosing not to follow Values Driven Expectations

-On the third occasion of choosing not to follow Values Driven Expectations, the learner will lose a third line.
-The teacher will make sure the learner understands how serious the situation is and will encourage them to make the right choices.
+V3 they will lose a third line.
+The teacher will make sure they understand how serious the situation is and will encourage them to make the right choices. - Should they continue to choose not to follow Values Driven Expectations

-Should the learner continue to choose not to follow Values Driven Expectations, they will lose a fourth line and their teacher will move them to another classroom within the department (known as Departmental Parking).
+V4 they will lose a fourth line and their teacher will move them to another classroom within the department (known as Departmental Parking).

-Please note, should the learner fail to follow Values Driven Expectations in Departmental Parking, they will lose two lines and the teacher will call for a member of the Senior Leadership Team to remove them from learning and place them in Supporting Expectations, where they will stay for a minimum of 5 complete periods.
+WARNING!
+Should they fail to follow Values Driven Expectations in Departmental Parking they will lose two lines and the teacher will call for a member of the Senior Leadership Team to remove them from learning and place them in Supporting Expectations, where they will stay for a minimum of 5 complete periods.